 This beautiful hideaway is one of the best places to stay along the south coast of Vancouver Island.
 Occupying a large section of lush forest, Ocean Wilderness Inn is completely surrounded by nature, wildlife and excellent hiking.
 There is a jacuzzi, exceptional views, an excellent breakfast and a gorgeous private beach is just a short walk away.

 Located close to the small village of Shirley, this is an ideal location for exploring the many beaches, hikes and waterfalls found in both directions along the coast.

 10 Great Things to Do Near Port Renfrew BC

 Yes, the whole “Tall Tree Capital of Canada” was probably a bit of a giveaway for this one.
 Although the logging industry has taken a staggering toll on the forests of Vancouver Island – the Douglas firs, in particular – there are still some very impressive sections of old growth forest.

-commands a scenic 2 kilometres on a nice, scenic bay just outside of town between the two mouths of the San Juan and Gordon rivers.
+Pacheedaht Beach commands a scenic 2 kilometres on a nice, scenic bay just outside of town between the mouths of the San Juan River and Gordon River.
 Part of the First Nations Reserve, it is sandy, full of interesting piles of driftwood and is a popular camping spot.